rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 summary = "The Road to learn React offers you a foundation before you start to dive into the more advanced React ecosystem.
 It has less tooling and less external state management, but more React.
 It explains general concepts and patterns."
 +++

 I love to teach, even though I am no expert.
-I learn every day and I have the fortune to have great mentors at my [company](https://www.small-improvements.com/?ref=robinwieruch.de).
+I learn every day and I have the fortune to have great mentors.
 After all not everyone has the opportunity to learn from mentors and peers.
-The book is my attempt to give something back which might help people to get started and advance in React.
+The book is my attempt to give something back.
+It might help people to get started and advance in React.

-The following article includes preview chapters of an eBook to learn React.
-In the future it highly depends on your feedback and contribution.
-I try my best to teach in the best way possible, but I can only improve with your help.
-I am keen to hear your honest thoughts on {{% a_blank "Twitter" "https://twitter.com/rwieruch" %}}.

 **But why me?** In the past I have written a large tutorial to implement a [SoundCloud Client in React + Redux](https://www.robinwieruch.de/the-soundcloud-client-in-react-redux).
 I never expected the overwhelming reaction.
 I learned a lot during the process of writing.
 But even more by getting your feedback.
 It was my first attempt to teach people in programming.

 It also taught me to do better.
 I realized the SoundCloud tutorial is suited for advanced developers.
 It uses several tools to bootstrap your application and dives quickly into Redux.
 Still it helped a lot of people to get started.
 In my opinion it is a great tutorial to get a bigger picture of React + Redux.
 I use every free minute to improve the material, but it is time consuming.

 In the Road to learn React I want to offer a foundation before you start to dive into the broader React ecosystem.
-It has less tooling and less external state management, but more React.
+It has less tooling and less external state management, but a lot of information around React.
 It explains general concepts, patterns and best practices.

 You will learn to build your own Hacker News application.
-It cover real world features like pagination, client-side caching and interactions.
-Additionally you will transition from JavaScript ES5 to JavaScript ES6.
-After all the book should give you a solid foundation in React before you dive into more advanced topics like Redux.
+It covers real world features like pagination, client-side caching and interactions like searching and sorting.
+Additionally you will transition from JavaScript ES5 to JavaScript ES6 on the way.
+In conclusion, the book should give you a solid foundation in React before you dive into more advanced topics like Redux.
+I hope this book captures my enthusiasm for React and JavaScript and helps you to get started.

+The Road to learn React comes as eBook and as [interactive course](https://www.educative.io/collection/5740745361195008/5676830073815040).

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
-Plain React in 140+ pages of learning material.
+Plain React in 170+ pages of learning material.
 Pay as you want like <strong>4500+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 {{% chapter_header "Testimonials" "testimonials" %}}